 “The awareness is more important than rushing through a series of postures just to say you’d done them,” Black said.

-Besides the horror tales of yoga performed over zealously, the benefits of yoga have been proven in various medical studies and can be far reaching if done correctly.
+Besides the horror tales of yoga performed over zealously, the benefits have been proven in various medical studies and can be far reaching if done correctly.

-- Yoga increases flexibility and range of motion through stretching, not only your muscles but also your joints.
+- Increases flexibility and range of motion through stretching, not only your muscles but also your joints.

 - It has been shown to help improve balance and posture.

-- Yoga has even been found to help with chronic conditions such as depression, anxiety, insomnia and improve mood through the stimulatory effect it has on the nervous system and increase in blood circulation.
+- Has even been found to help with chronic conditions such as depression, anxiety, insomnia and improve mood through the stimulatory effect it has on the nervous system and increase in blood circulation.

-- Yoga has been shown to help reduce high blood pressure.
+- Has been shown to help reduce high blood pressure.

-- Studies conducted on the subject have found the regular practice of yoga may result in lowered cytokine interleukin-6, a protein linked to aging and stress.
+- Studies conducted on the subject have found the regular practice may result in lowered cytokine interleukin-6, a protein linked to aging and stress.

 - It effectively reduces lower-back pain.
 Studies done on the effects of yoga for back pain have resulted in decreased pain and increased mobility.